 Explain and tell the truth!

-Car Accident Injury Insurance
+Car Accident Injury Insurance in Savannah

 - Do not discuss the settlement, or your wish to be fairly compensated – Do Not Ever Discuss Settlement!
 Most physicians are looking for “money people who aren’t really hurt….”

 - Do not discuss if you have a lawyer, and don’t tell them what I am telling you.

 Complain only about your physical and/or psychological problems,